3ll3d00d/ezbeq/docs/win.md

 ![Example of config file](./img/win38.png)

 3\.
 Add the following line and then Save the file.
+Note there are 4 spaces, then the word "options".

 ```
-minidspOptions: --tcp 127.0.0.1
+    options: '--tcp 127.0.0.1:5333'
 ```

 NOTE: This configuration assumes that minidsp-rs and ezbeq are running on the same system.
 If minidsp-rs is running in server mode on a separate device, then enter the IP address of the remote system.